willis240/willis240.github.io/README.md

 #### July 10

 - Got ping.py to only add data to the dashboard when the ping attempt is considered a success
+- Modified the Monitoring Presentation slides about the pinging program and added slides for my testing nmap program

 ## About Me